Ernst Ludwig Kirchner: Davos, 1917-1938

 Kirchner was forced to distance himself from Rot-Blau after they pledged allegiance to him, which upset Kirchner greatly.
 He addressed them in "An open letter to the Basel Red-Blue group" in No. 5 of Das Kunstblatt, where stated that he was not their patron.
 In the same year, Kirchner visited Zurich, Berlin, and Essen.
 He was also visited in Frauenkirch by the painter Fritz Winter.

 In 1930, Kirchner began to experience health problems due to smoking and in 1931 Erna had to undergo surgery in Berlin due to a suspected growth.
 In 1931, he was made a member of the Prussian Academy of Arts in Berlin.
 As the Nazi party took power in Germany in 1933, it became impossible for Kirchner to sell his paintings.
-In 1937, he was forced to resign from the Prussian Academy of Arts.
-Kirchner became increasingly disturbed by the situation in Germany, writing: "Here we have been hearing terrible rumours about torture of the Jews, but it's all surely untrue.
-I'm a little tired and sad about the situation up there.
-There is a war in the air.
-In the museums, the hard-won cultural achievements of the last 20 years are being destroyed, and yet the reason why we founded the Brücke was to encourage truly German art, made in Germany.
-And now it is supposed to be un-German.
-Dear God.
-It does upset me".